edgedb/easy-edgedb/README.md

 We will now learn about time, because it might be important for our game.
 Remember, vampires can only go outside at night.

 The part of Romania where Jonathan Harker is has an average sunrise of around 7 am and a sunset of 7 pm.
-This changes by season, but to keep it simple, we will just use 7 am and 7 pm to decide if it's day or night.
+This changes by season, but to keep it simple we will just use 7 am and 7 pm to decide if it's day or night.

 EdgeDB uses two major types for time.

 -`std::datetime`, which is very precise and always has a timezone.
 Times in `datetime` use the ISO 8601 standard.
--`cal::local_datetime`, which doesn't worry about the timezone.
+-`cal::local_datetime`, which doesn't worry about timezone.

 There are two others that are almost the same as `cal::local_datetime`: